RedDragonWebDesign/block-everything/readme.md

 - Anything in feeds that is not a normal feed item.
 - Banner notifications.
 Anything from "call volume higher than usual", to COVID, to BLM.
-- Minor ads, camoflague ads, and calls to action.
+- Nags or attempts to influence in any form.
-- Free trial nags & banners for same website.
+- Minor ads and banners missed by major filter lists.

 Examples: